joeylmaalouf/complexity-project/reports/final_report.md

 ###### _Figure 5.
 Running the simulation for a short time provides a reasonable increase in accuracy, and running the simulation for longer provides diminshing returns.
 The accuracy exceeds 75% within 200 steps and approaches 87% in longer simulations._

+In order to optimize the efficiency of the algorithm, we benchmarked various configurations with different pheromone strengths, decay rates, and pheromone weight in pathfinding decisions.
+All configurations were run for 1000 steps.

 ![sweep results](shortest-path-decay.png)

 ###### _Figure 6.
-The effectiveness of the solution varied based on pheromone strength, pheromone decay rate, and pheromone weight on agent pathfinding decisions.
-We found that lower amounts of pheromone decay yielded the most accurate simulation results.
+Lower amounts of pheromone decay yielded the most accurate simulation results.
 At decay rates above 0.04 pheromones per step, the accuracy of the results dropped significantly._

 ![sweep results](shortest-path-edge.png)